-Since 2009, he has taught and conducted workshops in Germany at the University of Hildesheim and the Hochschule für Musik, Theater und Musik (Hannover, Germany), where he is also an Honorary Professor.
-Phil is the author or editor of many books in English and German, with translations into numerous languages.
+Since 2009, Phil has taught and conducted workshops in Germany at the University of Hildesheim and the Hochschule für Musik, Theater und Medien Hannover, where he is also an Honorary Professor.
+He is the author or editor of many books in English and German, with translations into numerous languages.
 The first edition of Music, Nationalism, and the Making of the New Europe received the Derek Allen Prize for Musicology from the British Academy.
 His article, “Analysing Aporia” (twentieth-century music), received the 2013 Jaap Kunst Prize from the Society for Ethnomusicology.
-Most recently, he has published Jewish Music and Modernity (Oxford 2008), Jewish Musical Modernism (Chicago 2008), Jewish Cabaret in Exile (with the New Budapest Orpheum Society were nominated for a Grammy Award for their double-CD, As Dreams Fall Apart.
+His edited volume, The Cambridge History of World Music, received the 2015 Bruno Nettl Prize from the Society for Ethnomusicology.
+In 2016, Phil and the New Budapest Orpheum Society were nominated for a Grammy Award for their double-CD, As Dreams Fall Apart.
 Most recently, he has published Hanns Eisler: In der Musik ist es anders (with Andrea F. Bohlman; Hentrich & Hentrich 2012), Balkan Epic: Song, History, Modernity (with Nada Petković; Scarecrow 2012), Revival and Reconciliation: Sacred Music in the Making of European Modernity (Scarecrow 2013), Wie sängen wir Seinen Gesang auf dem Boden der Fremde!
 (LIT Verlag 2016), Song Loves the Masses: Herder on Music and Nationalism (University of California Press 2016), and the edited volumes, The Cambridge History of World Music (Cambridge 2013), This Thing Called Music: Essays in Honor of Bruno Nettl (with Victoria Lindsay Levine, Rowman & Littlefield 2015), Resounding Transcendence: Transitions in Music, Religion, and Ritual (with Jeffers Engelhardt; Oxford 2016), and Jazz Worlds / World Jazz (with Goffredo Plastino; Chicago 2016), and Sounding Cities: Auditory Transformations in Berlin, Chicago, and Kolkata (with Sebastian Klotz and Lars-Christian Koch; LIT Verlag 2017).